mopsicus/ubh/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Bot uses build script from Unity Builder Helper generates support files for all bot steps, but you can use your own with modifications.
+UBH is Unity editor tool without dependencies*.
+Just add package to your project, edit config file and use.

 ### Requirements
 1. Unity 2020+
-2. NiceJson (in package)
+2. NiceJson (in package)*
 3. Mac OS for building Xcode projects
 4. The steady hands